bitovi/github-actions-deploy-docker-to-ec2/README.md

 - Monitoring enabled
 - Sends logs to AWS Cloudwatch

+> _**For more details**, see [operations/deployment/terraform/postgres.tf](operations/deployment/terraform/postgres.tf)_

 Would you like to see additional features?
-Create an issue: https://github.com/bitovi/github-actions-deploy-docker-to-ec2/issues/new

-_For more details, see [operations/deployment/terraform/postgres.tf](operations/deployment/terraform/postgres.tf)_
+[Create an issue](https://github.com/bitovi/github-actions-deploy-docker-to-ec2/issues/new).
+We love discussing solutions!

 ## Made with BitOps
 [BitOps](https://bitops.sh) allows you to define Infrastructure-as-Code for multiple tools in a central place.
 This action uses a BitOps [Operations Repository](https://bitops.sh/operations-repo-structure/) to set up the necessary Terraform and Ansible to create infrastructure and deploy to it.